You might not want to convict Winnipeg Police Officer Constable Justin Holz (34) of anything just yet.

 (Having policed this area for several years I can tell you the problem is a real.)

 You can expect the blood alcohol & toxicology findings from Mr. Severight’s autopsy to be raised as a potential issue at trial.

 Randy Turner covered the issue of intoxicated jaywalkers in last Saturday’s edition of the Winnipeg Free Press with his story, “A tragedy waiting to happen.”

 Turner quotes Leslie Spillett, former Winnipeg Police Board member, who said, “People live in this neighbourhood.
-There’s children and elders, old men.
-They deserve to be treated as human-beings.”
+There are children and elders, old men.
+They deserve to be treated as human beings.”

 I don’t recall anyone suggesting the people who live in this neighbourhood were somehow less than human beings.

 How did the issue so profoundly devolve?

 The “real” issue certainly involves off duty officer conduct, police culture and drinking & driving.

 In the postscript Chief Danny Smyth suggested, police officers, like anyone, are entitled to get together to socialize after work.
 Impaired driving, he suggests, is a problem for society in general;